 - 100% options

 I remember reading this post and thinking, holy shit.
 I’d probably go for Option #2, because I’d need a bit of cash to sustain my lifestyle for now (more on this later) and I dont think I’d ever be able to justify choosing one or the other.
 However, since Sam currently has more than enough to live off his investment income, he decided to grab life by the horns and take option #3.
 I sat there thinking wow, homeboy has some brass – that’s a ballsy choice.
-I know that Sam is in a far different position than I am (He does not have a kid, he has passive income to sustain his lifestyle) but I still think thats a pretty ballsy choice.
+I know that Sam is in a far different position than I am (He does not have a kid, he has passive income to sustain his lifestyle) but I still think that’s a pretty ballsy choice, people who gamble would make that kind of choice.
 Little did I know that a few months later I would be faced with a similar decision.